-But every now and then, I truly travel through time, meeting these hand-written letters and Victorian minds face to face: I get to visit archives.
+But every now and then, I truly travel through time and meet these hand-written letters face to face: I get to visit archives.
 Traveling to libraries and museums, I examine original papers from the scientists I study.
 I pour over old notebooks, correspondence, and even sometimes diaries, piecing together the personalities and worldviews of these scientists.

 One thing that makes these research trips special is the actual places I’m able to visit.
 Scientists’ papers are often housed at the institutions in which they worked, institutions that I have read all about through the eyes of these scientists.
 For example, George Busk, worked at the Royal College of Surgeons (RCS), so I’ve spent months reading the lectures he gave there as a Professor, learning about his work as President of the college, and examining the measurements he made on skulls in the collections.
 His world revolved around the RCS, the precise place in which I’m sitting.